NemesisDrone/Air/Readme.md

 ## Documentation

-To open the documentation, click on the doc.html file and open it in your browser.
+To open the documentation, click on the doc.html file and open it in your browser or in pycharm.